The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 Extending this to media with varying refractive indices is straightforward.
 Considering a ray bundle passing through the boundary between two different media (Fig.\ \ref{f:lightbeam}), the incoming \'etendue is $d^2G_1 = n_1^{D-1}dA\cos\theta_1 d\Omega_1$, and the outgoing \'etendue is $d^2G_2 = n_2^{D-1}dA\cos\theta_2 d\Omega_2$.
 We hence have:

 where $d^2P_1=d^2P_2$ are the incoming and outgoing differential powers as defined above.
 Hence, \'etendue is conserved across media boundaries.
 To extend this to media with continuously varying refractive indices, we can again approximate light paths using a discretized medium---i.e., wherein the refractive index is constant over a small volume.
-Regardless of how finely we discretize, the \'etendue will not change, and hence in the limit of infinitesimally small discretization, \'etendue is conserved.
+Regardless of how finely we discretize, the \'etendue will not change, and thus in the limit of infinitesimally small discretization, \'etendue as well as basic radiance are conserved.